TypeStrong/ts-loader/README.md

 ##### Webpack 2

-You may be using webpack 2 and thinking to yourself "gosh I'm going to miss the expressiveness of using JSON to configure ts-loader".
-Me too.
+You may be using webpack 2 and thinking to yourself "gosh I'm going to miss the expressiveness of using an object literal to configure ts-loader".
 Well, I'm here to tell you there's a get-out-of-jail-free.
-You might want to use the approach below:
+The literal just moves into the `options` setting:

 ```javascript
 module.exports = {